 - Turn off the water supply at the main stopcock.

-- Turn off the stopcock in your cold-water tank (if you have one, it is usually found in the loft).
+- Turn off the stopcock in your cold-water tank.

-- Switch off the central heating system and any other water heating installations to avoid further damage.
+- If it’s on, switch off the central heating system and any other water heating installations to avoid further damage.

-- If the ceiling is bulging, create a hole and place a bucket underneath.
+- If the ceiling is bulging, place a bucket underneath and create a small hole.

 - If you can, find the source of the burst.

-- Take a photograph of all damaged items and make a note of the damage.
+- Take a photograph of all damaged items and make a note of the damage, but keep any damaged items, as you may need these if you make a claim.

 What to expect when you make a claim